NASA's Mars Perseverance rover: How to watch mission launch to the red planet live

+NASA announced on July 22 that the mission had passed its flight readiness review, which includes a preparedeness assessment of the spacecraft, rocket, procedures and personnel.
+"Mars is a tough customer, and we don't take anything for granted," said the Perseverance mission's deputy project manager, Matt Wallace.

 The launch will depend on weather and technical factors.
-It was previously delayed from earlier in the month due to technical issues.
+It was previously delayed from earlier in the month because of technical issues.

 The rover isn't going alone.
 It also carries an experimental helicopter named Ingenuity under its belly.